“Pictures are for kids.”

 These YouTube videos are perfect for beginners and intermediate level students who want to expand their Korean vocabulary through images.
 If the pictures appear faster than you want them to, there’s always the “Pause” button.

 Use search terms like “korean picture vocabulary” and you’ll find videos to keep you occupied for hours.
-This one, for example, stretches almost three hours long and teaches you about 2000 words.
+This one, for example, stretches more than four hours long and teaches you 2000 Korean words.

 Also, if you like the KoreanClass101 content above, you can subscribe on their website for additional video lessons that involve actual native speakers teaching you Korean, along with PDF lesson notes and other perks.